de4a-eu/ial-service/README.md

 This project consists of the following submodules:

 * `ial-api` - the API level with the technical interfaces.
 To be used by the Connector
+* `ial-webapp` - the web application of the IAL that takes requests, queries the Directory and enriches the data.
+To be called by the Connector or by Data Evaluators directly.

 ## Maven Coordinates